Comptroller of Public Accounts

 II.
 Currently Approved Instructors

 An instructor who is currently approved and applies to teach a course which has not been taught by the instructor in the prior four (4) years, or has not been taken and the examination passed in the prior five (5) years, must complete the course and pass the examination.
 Instructor training is only required to be taken one time and is not required for approval to instruct additional courses.
-An applicant is not required to complete the trainee instructor requirement to co-teach 25 percent of a course with an approved instructor, unless the applicant is applying to teach a course outside of his or her professional license or designation (i.e., a person with an RPA designation who wants to teach a tax collection course).
-Applicants currently approved to teach a course may continue teaching the approved course provided regular instructor status is maintained.
+Instructors are not required to complete the trainee instructor requirement to co-teach 25 percent of a course with an approved instructor, unless the instructor is applying to teach a course outside of his or her professional license or designation (i.e., a person with an RPA designation who wants to teach a tax collection course).
+Instructors currently approved to teach a course may continue teaching the approved course provided regular instructor status is maintained.
 All requirements for maintaining regular instructor status apply to currently approved instructors.

 III.
 New Instructor Qualifications